MYM-Tech/redriver/README.md

 ```

 Returning the error of the Redriver is a good practice (because of the explanation above about lambda error handling), and if you don't do so, you will anyway need to return an error from the main handler if the Redriver returned one.

+The Redriver will fail early if it can't create an AWS session, or if the retry parameter is < 1.

+## Note

+Using `uint64` may seem a bit overkill but it allows for a *very* large amount of retries in case you need it.